Hackathon-CITeam/CITeam/README.md

 | Wentao Xu | wentaoxu@seas.upenn.edu |
 | Yihong(Joanne) Zhang | zhyihong@seas.upenn.edu |

+### Project Description

+CITeams is a convenient Slack App that helps MCIT students find course project team members and study mates.
+This Slack App makes the teammate matching process easier as MCIT students often face challenges of finding group members for course projects or simply study mates, especially during Covid-19 when students have to study remotely and do not have much interaction in person.
+In terms of some core features, a user can create, delete, and edit posts of recruitment for teammates or study mates.
+A user and the relevant users (current teammates) will be added to a channel created by the slack APP once the post is published.
+A user can see all public recruitment posts and choose to enter the channel that fits their need.
+### Anticipated Tech Stack
+1. NodeJS
+2. Bolt for JavaScript (Slack API)
+3. MongoDB Atlas (Database)
+4. Heroku (NodeJS hosting)

+### Prospect
+Looking into the future, CITeams will try to satisfy more application scenarios such as matching mock interview partners and food/bar mates, etc.

 ### Development Instructions

 1. Run `git clone git@github.com:Hackathon-CITeam/CITeams.git` to clone the project to your local machine.